GuideMay 23, 2026 · 4 min read readBy MyOBDCode Editorial

 Method 1: MyOBDCode Recall Checker (fastest)

 Enter your vehicle's make, model, and year at myobdcode.com/recall-check.
-Results are pulled directly from NHTSA's official database and show all open recalls for your vehicle.
+Results are pulled directly from NHTSA's official database.
 Free, instant, no sign-up required.

 Method 2: VIN-based lookup (most accurate)